cotikai/circum_snap_terms/privacy_policy_eng.md

 # Privacy Policy
-### Last Updated: February 21, 2006
+### Last Updated: February 21, 2026
 This Privacy Policy ("Policy") explains how Cotikai ("the Developer") handles user information and data within the application Circum Snap ("the App").
 By using the App, you are deemed to have agreed to this Policy.

 ## 1. Information We Collect
 The App may collect the following types of information.<br>
-### Information Automatically Collected With in the App<br>
+### Information Automatically Collected Within the App<br>
-The App may allow third-party services to collect the following information for advertising and app improvement puposes:
+The App may allow third-party services to collect the following information for advertising and app improvement purposes:
 - Advertising ID
 - App usage data
 - Crash logs